KeshavChawla/OpenAI-Alt-Text/README.md

    This image below had an alt-text attribute of "play-icon", suggesting it was something name for/by developers.
    ![unnamed (4)](https://github.com/KeshavChawla/CS492-OpenAI-Alt-Text/assets/18638226/ff6b50ea-c8f5-4ee8-8434-608bda046715)

+   These images were just a few that we found that had non-empty alt-text attributes but didn't contribute any useful information.

 2. Secondly we constructed a 95% binomial confidence interval for the accuracy of our web scraper at [82.4%, 97.6%] Thus, we are 95% confident that, after accounting for the error of our web scraper, 79.1% to 93.6% of images on Canadian governmental websites follow WCAG 2.0 guidelines.